EHB-TI/web-app-hexclan/README.md

 # Deployment
 *minimally, this section contains a public URL of the app.
 A description of how your software is deployed is a bonus.
 Do you do this manually, or did you manage to automate?
 Have you taken into account the security of your deployment process?*

+public url central app: https://hexclan.be public url demo tenant app: https://demo.hexclan.be

+The deployment process on google app engine (standard env) does not involve a ci/cd pipeline.
+Feature tests are run manually before each release.
+Under current release, the total test coverage is 12,85%.